Enid Hattersley: Political career

-She spent some two decades on Sheffield's Libraries and Arts Committee (as Chair from 1968 to 1980).
+Hattersley spent some two decades on Sheffield's Libraries and Arts Committee (as Chair from 1968 to 1980).
 She also served four years on South Yorkshire County Council and was chairperson of governing Sheffield's first comprehensive school.
 She oversaw the creation of the Crucible Theatre in Sheffield.
 In 1979, as chairman of the Yorkshire Museums Service, she helped persuade the fiscally struggling nearby Kirklees Council not to sell off artwork by Francis Bacon and Henry Moore.
 In 1981, she was installed as Lord Mayor of Sheffield.

 Falklands War

-She would help rally the city when sank during the 1982 Falklands War and she led memorials and fund-raising for the families of those killed and wounded.
+Hattersley helped rally the city when sank during the 1982 Falklands War and she led memorials and fund-raising for the families of those killed and wounded.
 The Ministry of Defence set up in response its own South Atlantic Fund.

 Legacy

-She was credited by The Telegraph for her contributions to Sheffield, specifically by helping "turn the city from one of England's grimiest cities into a modern industrial centre …as chairman of the Libraries and Arts Committee, she developed the city's museums and art galleries to the point where they gained an international reputation".
+Hattersley was credited by The Telegraph for her contributions to Sheffield, specifically by helping "turn the city from one of England's grimiest cities into a modern industrial centre …as chairman of the Libraries and Arts Committee, she developed the city's museums and art galleries to the point where they gained an international reputation".